thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 protocols are needed, including DNS-over-HTTPS (DoH) {{?RFC8484}}, DNS-over-TLS (DoT) {{?RFC7858}} and DNS-over-QUIC (DoQ) {{?RFC9250}}.

+Where IoT devices are accepting (D)TLS connections, i.e., they are acting as a server, it is unlikely that there will be a useful name that can go into the SNI.
+In general, the use of SNI for the purpose of virtual hosting on constrained IoT devices is rare.
+The IoT device cannot depend on a client providing a correct SNI, and so it MAY ignore the extension when SNI is not used for virtual hosting.
+This implies that IoT devices cannot do name-based virtual hosting of TLS connections.
+In the unlikely event that an IoT device has multiple servers responding with different server certificates, the server SHOULD use different IP addresses or port numbers.

 # Maximum Fragment Length Negotiation {#record_size_limit}

 The Maximum Fragment Length Negotiation (MFL) extension has been superseded by